josiahn99/kc1yqn-website/projects/propagation/index.md

 d ≈ 1.23 (√1470 + √180) ≈ 63.6 miles

-This comfortably explains why the repeater is consistently receivable.
+This explains why the repeater is consistently receivable.

 ---